What can we expect from a Liz Truss government? | Kate Devlin

 What can we expect from a Liz Truss government?

-The new prime minister faces a numnber of issues that require immediate attention, writes Kate Devlin
+The new prime minister faces a number of issues that require immediate attention, writes Kate Devlin

 As Liz Truss enters Downing Street after a bruising leadership contest for the Conservatives, she faces an in-tray bulging with pressing issues.